vasco3/jaibascript/CONTRIBUTE.md

-# Contribuir al proyecto

-Si quieres contribuir al proyecto puedes crear un GitHub Issue para avisar en que vas a trabajar.
-Asi podemos evitar el duplicar el trabajo.

-Una vez definida la tarea que quieres resolver, puedes crear un Pull Request a `master`.
+# Contribute to the project

+Please create a GitHub issue before opening a Pull Request to the master branch.